The following definitions and rules of interpretation apply in these conditions.

-5.2.1 co-operate with the Company in all matters relating to the Services;
+5.2.2 co-operate with the Company in all matters relating to the Services and the Company Materials;

-5.2.4 obtain and maintain all licences, consents, and permissions necessary to use the Pre-existing Materials of the Customer and the Site Software (as applicable);
+5.2.6 obtain and maintain all licences, consents, and permissions necessary to enable the Company to provide the Services and the Company Materials and to use the Pre-existing Materials of the Customer and the Site Software (as applicable);

-5.2.5 comply with all applicable laws, rules and regulations with respect to the Customer’s activities for the provision of the Deliverables; and
+5.2.7 comply with all applicable laws, rules and regulations with respect to the Customer’s activities for the provision of the Company Materials by the Company; and

 5.3 The Customer shall not store, distribute or transmit any Viruses, or any other material in the course of the Customer’s use of the Services that: